SegataLab/cmseq/README_class.md

 The default function is: `lambda array: max(array, key=array.get)` (pure majority rule).
 The function is applied only to positions that meet the requirements of `minqual` and `mincov`.
 Other positions are reported as "-"

+* `trimReads`: a tuple specifying the range of each read to be skipped when computing the consensus.
+If set to (10,10) it means that the first and last 10 of each read will not be used to compute the consensus.
+Default is None, which means nothing will be trimmed.
 Examples
 ```
 #!python